raspishake/rsudp/paper/paper.md

 other individuals having no formal training in seismology.
 The existence of this class of instruments highlighted the need for easy-to-use visualization and notification software to complement these devices.
-Because all Raspberry Shake instruments are able to forward data as UDP datagrams, taking the opportunity to exploit the existence of this streaming data was obvious.
+Because all Raspberry Shake instruments are able to forward data as user datagram protocol (UDP) packets, taking the opportunity to exploit the existence of this streaming data was obvious.

 ![Chart of producer and consumer threads and the organization of data flow in `rsudp`.
 In order to maximize computational efficiency, features are broken into modules—each module constituting a thread—and data is passed to each module through an asynchronous queue.
 Inset: thread hierarchy and ownership chart, color-coded by function.
 Note that the Plot module is owned by the main thread, since `matplotlib` objects can only be created and destroyed by the main thread.\label{fig:flow}](flow.png)